 - Appearance: Customise your blog’s look and feel.

-- Plugins: Add and manage plugins to extend your blog’s functionality.
+- Plugins: Add and manage plugins to extend functionality.

 Don’t worry if it seems overwhelming at first.
-You’ll become more comfortable with the dashboard as you use it.
+You’ll get comfortable with the dashboard quickly once you start using it.

 Step 4: Select and Customise Your Theme

-Your theme is what gives your blog its look and feel.
-WordPress offers thousands of themes, both free and paid.
-Here’s how to choose and set up your theme:
+Your theme gives your blog its look and feel.
+WordPress offers thousands of themes — free and paid.
+Here’s how to choose and set up yours:

 - In your WordPress dashboard, go to Appearance > Themes